 We all know an important part of HR is keeping great employees once you’ve hired them.
 An employee might quit for a variety of reasons, some of which, admittedly, are out of your control.

-Put time and resources into the reasons you can control, like fostering an engaging and healthy office culture, providing growth opportunities, and making employees feel valued.
+Put time and resources into the reasons you can control, like improving your company culture with a focus on engagement, providing growth opportunities, and making employees feel valued.

 - Employee retention tops the list at 20% for priorities for businesses in 2023, followed by recruiting at 14% and company culture at 12%.
-(HRReporter)
+(HRReporter, 2023)

 - 95% of HR managers believe that burnout has the most serious consequences on employee retention.
-(Forbes)
+(Forbes, 2023)

 - 58% respondents said lack of appreciation was a reason for leaving their jobs (People Managing People).